felipesere/sane-flags/readme.md

 ## Extras

-### Flags from process environemnt
+### Flags from process environment

-If you want to enable flags using the process environemnt, you can hook in the source provided by `sane-flags` and configure the flags with an extra property `environment_flag`:
+If you want to enable flags using the process environment, you can hook in the source provided by `sane-flags` and configure the flags with an extra property `environment_flag`:

 ```javascript
 const features = saneFlags.wrap({